Higher sales at auto unit lift Johnson Controls profit

-(Reuters) - Johnson Controls Inc (JCI.N) reported a 59 percent jump in quarterly profit, helped by higher sales in its automotive unit.
+April 23 (Reuters) - Johnson Controls Inc reported a 59 percent jump in quarterly profit, helped by higher sales in its automotive unit.

 The net income attributable to Johnson Controls rose to $261 million, or 39 cents per share, for the second quarter ended March 31, from $164 million, or 24 cents per share, a year earlier.